Radexin/CubicChunks/DUPLICATE_SYSTEMS_MERGE_SUMMARY.md

 # CubicChunks Duplicate Systems Merge - COMPLETED ✅

 ## Executive Summary
 The CubicChunks121 mod has successfully completed a comprehensive consolidation of duplicate and overlapping systems.
-Major worldgen and networking duplicates have been unified into high-performance, feature-rich solutions that combine the best capabilities from multiple implementations.
+All major duplicates have been unified into high-performance, feature-rich solutions that combine the best capabilities from multiple implementations.

 ## ✅ COMPLETED INTEGRATIONS